“Would someone here mind telling me who would be stupid enough to try robbing a bank that belongs to La Casa?”

 A solid four or five seconds of silence followed that, before Wobble looked at Syndicate.
 “Just open the damn door before she starts in again.”

-Pressing his hand it to the seemingly blank brick wall beside the door, Syndicate activated the button there that made a hidden pinhole camera scan his eyes.
+Pressing his hand against the seemingly blank brick wall beside the door, Syndicate activated the button there that made a hidden pinhole camera scan his eyes.
 A moment later, there was a click, and the door slid open.
 He gestured.
 “After you guys.”

 They stepped through the door, into a small, featureless room that was just large enough to hold them and maybe a few more people (including the three ghost-like Syndicates who had followed the others in).
 The door closed, and the group waited together.
 As they stood there, That-A-Way reached up to her domino mask, unlatching the secure hook in the back before pulling the thing off.
 Instantly, her supposedly blonde hair turned to its real shade of black, and there was a very faint, subtle shifting of her cheekbones and nose.
 Just enough to make her look sufficiently different with her eyes uncovered.
 The mask was the work of a Star-Touched from Texas named Facade, whose invention-based powers focused around disguises and illusions.
 He sold his work to Touched throughout the country to help them maintain their secrets.